ObjectiveSubject/oakland-pattern-portfolio/README.md

 - Latest Grunt CLI: `$ npm install -g grunt-cli`
 - [Node.js and npm](http://nodejs.org/download/)

-Chances are you have all this already if you work on `github/github` or similar projects.
 If you have all those set up, now you can install the dependencies:

 ```bash
 $ npm install